 The U.S. Navy is seeking to jump-start its efforts to develop a large-displacement unmanned underwater vehicle (LDUUV)—an underwater “mothership” platform that would release and control other UUVs—even as service officials acknowledge major hurdles remain in developing UUV programs.
 The Navy is especially having problems developing UUVs for coastal areas, which have become a priority focus for recent naval missions.
 “It’s clearly harder to work close to shore,” said Lawrence ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "UUVs Still Present Challenges For U.S. Navy".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "UUVs Still Present Challenges For U.S. Navy".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.